-Driving in Denpasar is not advisable and bear in mind that police is corrupted.
+Driving in Denpasar is not advisable and bear in mind that police are corrupted.
 It may change the direction on busy intersections and you might get lost.
 Walking is recommended in the city center.
 Taxi prices are not determined and it is advisable to avoid taking the taxis waiting at the Airport.

 PICKPOCKETS RISK : LOW

 The peak time when pickpockets operate is a period of the festival and celebrations.
-In busy areas there have been reports of bag snatching.
+In busy areas, there have been reports of bag snatching.
 If you practice common sense and do not show passports, cash or credit cards in public, the risk of being robbed is relatively low.

 NATURAL DISASTERS RISK : HIGH